agro23/drcryptoid/README.md

 . . .

-* Add price lookup to app.component (1)
+* Add startedtic price lookup to app.component (1)

-* Move price lookup code to its own component
+* Move static price lookup code to its own component

+* Add drop down coin lookup menu

+* Pretty up the drop down and related stuff

 * Add more coins to lookup